vinhvucsau/Self-Driving-Car-Neutral-Network/README.md

 ### Step2 LabelData
 * Run main.py to label the newly collected data
 * Watch the <a href="https://www.youtube.com/watch?v=wuZtUMEiKWY">video</a> to label data and training an object recognition model using yolov8
-* My sign recognition dataset: <a href="https://universe.roboflow.com/object-detection-9zsot/detect-traffic-sign-3or9q">Link </a>
+* My traffic sign dataset: <a href="https://universe.roboflow.com/object-detection-9zsot/detect-traffic-sign-3or9q">Link </a>

 ### Step3 Training
 * Run train.py with your new dataset
-* If you don't have dataset
+* You can use my dataset by downloading <a href="https://drive.google.com/file/d/18v-cEUSF5dV9o1QiKWcoKiYGNQdjvOPW/view?usp=drive_link">here </a> and replace folder with the same name
+### Step4 Predict
+* Run predict.py to see how the model can recognize the lane
+* Run server.py in your laptop
+* Run client.py in CodeInCar dicrectory
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Reference documents
+Sincere thanks to the team who wrote this <a href="https://arxiv.org/pdf/1903.02193">paper </a>.
+This research has been very helpful in creating this project
 <p align="right">(<a href="#readme-top">back to top</a>)</p>